-The percentage of people testing positive that are compatible with the UK variant decreased in England in the week ending 16 April 2021.
-In the same week, the trend in the percentage of people testing positive that are compatible with the UK variant was uncertain in Northern Ireland and Scotland, and there were early signs of a possible increase in Wales.
+The percentage of people testing positive compatible with the UK variant increased in England in the week ending 3 April 2021.
+In Wales and Scotland, the percentage of people testing positive compatible with the UK variant decreased in the week ending 3 April 2021.
+In the same week, the trend in the percentage of people testing positive compatible with the UK variant was uncertain in Northern Ireland.